skillrepos/diy-gen-ai/labs.md

 ```
 ![creating new lms project](./images/dga65.png?raw=true "Creating new lms project")

 10. Now, you can replace the code in your *src/index.js* file with the code below.
 You can open the file from the terminal via the first command below.
-(You can change the system and/or user *role* and *content* if you want.)
+Then **copy the code below and paste it into the file, overwriting the previous contents.** (You can change the system and/or user *role* and *content* if you want.)
 Be sure to save your changes before running.

 ```
 code src/index.js